Ontario Highway 427: Route description

 After crossing Canadian Pacific Railway (CPR) tracks, the highway interchanges with Dundas Street (formerly Highway 5).
 A set of criss-crossing ramps provide access between the collector and express lanes north of this point, referred to as "The Basketweave", with the northbound express-to-collector transfer also having an offramp to The East Mall (TEM) and Dundas Street.
 North of Dundas, Highway 427 has a northbound right-in/right-out (RIRO) interchange with Gibbs Road, the first of several that provide collector lane access to minor streets that mostly connect to The East Mall and The West Mall, which run parallel with the collector-express section of the highway.
 The highway passes beneath Bloor Street, then a full Parclo A4 interchange is provided shortly after with Burnhamthorpe Road, southwest of Burnhamthorpe Collegiate Institute.
-Across from the school, another RIRO provides access from the southbound lanes to Holiday Drive and The West mall (which terminates).
+Across from the school, another RIRO provides access from the southbound lanes to Holiday Drive and The West Mall (which terminates).
 Following the off-ramp, to the north, is a half-cloverleaf interchange with Rathburn Road, which provides access from the northbound lanes and to the southbound lanes.

 Extension of Highway 427 looking south from Langstaff Road, in Vaughan.

-Transfers provide a second and final opportunity to cross between the express and collector lanes (or vice versa), south of the complicated 1.56 km2 Highway 401 interchange.
+Transfers provide a second and final opportunity to cross between the express and collector lanes (or vice versa), south of the complicated, 1.56 km2 Highway 401 spaghetti interchange.
 A final RIRO provides southbound access to and from Eringate Drive, after which the collector lanes diverge, and the express lanes cross the southbound collectors.
 The collector lanes cross Eglinton Avenue at a half-cloverleaf interchange and then dives under Highway 401 while transitioning into Highway 27, while the express lanes interchange with Highway 401 and continue the route of Highway 427.
 The Highway 427 express lanes, along with ramps connecting to Highway 401, are constructed around the Richview Memorial Cemetery.

 Highway 427 passes through the sprawling Highway 401 Interchange and becomes displaced approximately 1 km to the west.
 There are no ramps to provide access from southbound Highway 427 to eastbound Highway 401 (and vice versa), as this connection is handled by Highway 409.

 Highway 427 crosses Renforth Drive, then curves to the east of Runways 24R and 24L of Toronto Pearson International Airport.